-However, If you exceed this number of visits you will be wholly responsible for your account and may need to use your private health insurance if available.
+Please note: If you exceed this number of visits you will be wholly responsible for your account and may need to use your private health insurance if available.
 This is why it is important for you to keep track of the number of visits you have used and not exceed your limit to ensure you get your rebate.